cloudfoundry/stratos/website/docs/extensions/frontend.md

     - < LABEL > is the text label to use for the tab
     - < LINK > is the name to use for the route (this must only contain characters permitted in URLs) An example is included in the file `src/frontend/packages/example-extensions/src/app-tab-extension/app-tab-extension.component.ts`.
-1. Declare the component to avoid Angular tree shaking
-   - In the same module that the component is 'declared' in add the following to `imports`
+1. Declare the component to avoid Angular tree shaking.
+In the same module that the component is 'declared' in add the following to `imports`
     ```
       ExtensionService.declare([
         <component name>,
       ])
     ```
-> The module referencing the component, or another referencing it, must be imported by the core module as described [above](/docs/extensions/frontend#including-modules-and-routes).
+  > The module referencing the component, or another referencing it, must be imported by the core module as described [above](./frontend#including-modules-and-routes).

 ### Custom Actions